Moro Big Pine Natural Area WMA

 - Five does with archery, muzzleloader and modern gun combined.

 - During youth hunt, youths may take five deer, no more than one buck (no antler restrictions) or up to five does.

 - 12-inch inside spread or 15-inch main beam rule.

 - No dogs.

-- Hunters 16 and older must harvest and check a doe before harvesting a buck.
+- Hunters must harvest and check a doe on Moro Big Pine Natural Area WMA prior to harvesting a buck.

 Turkey Notes: A WMA Turkey Hunt Permit is required to hunt turkeys on this WMA.
 Click here for details.